 “Why did the call terminate?”
 “How can we tell who hung up the call?”
 We hear these questions from our customers.
 The answers are not always simple.
 A call could be hung up during the call setup stage due to a ring timeout or a busy signal, or due to a technical issue such as a network error in fetching XML instructions from your server.

-Understanding why a call hung up unexpectedly could give you useful insights into the end-to-end call flow, and therefore a powerful tool to take pre-emptive measures or carry out a root-cause-analysis.
-Moreover, if tracking call performance is a key part of your business success - this information could give you valuable insights into your customer behavior (Eg: what percentage of your target customers/prospects are rejecting your calls)
+Understanding why a call hung up unexpectedly can give you useful insights and let you take preemptive measures or carry out root cause analysis.
+If you track call performance, call hangup information can give you insights into customer behavior — for instance, what percentage of the people you call are rejecting your calls.

-Hangup information is also included in callback requests sent on call hangup.
+We also include hangup information in callback requests sent on call hangup.

 For outbound API calls, the hangup information is included in the payload sent to the hangup_url specified in the Make Call API request.

-For incoming calls, this information is included in the payload sent to the hangup_url specified for the associated Plivo Application.
+For incoming calls, hangup information is included in the payload sent to the hangup_url specified for the associated Plivo application.

-For calls initiated using <Dial> XML, this information is included in the payload of DialHangup events sent to the Dial callbackUrl.
+For calls initiated using <Dial> XML, hangup information is included in the payload of DialHangup events sent to the Dial callbackUrl.